On the Feasibility of Deduplicating Compiler Bugs with Bisection: Introduction

-\begin{description}[leftmargin=.8cm] \item [RQ1] \rqOne \item [RQ2] \rqTwo \item [RQ3] \rqThree \item [RQ4] \rqFour \end{description} RQ1 and RQ2 focus on effectiveness, RQ3 evaluates generality by analyzing dependence on test input minimization, and RQ4 assesses practical efficiency.
+RQ1 and RQ2 focus on effectiveness, RQ3 evaluates generality by analyzing dependence on test input minimization, and RQ4 assesses practical efficiency.
 By answering these research questions, we aim to present a comprehensive evaluation on the feasibility of leveraging bisection to deduplicate compiler bugs.
 To assist the practical application, based on our study findings, we propose \proj, a bisection-based bug deduplication approach based on our study findings. \proj leverages the failure-inducing commit identified through bisection as the primary criterion, accompanied with examining the bug-triggering optimizations as a subsidiary factor to mitigate false negatives.
 Our empirical evaluations demonstrate that \proj significantly outperforms two state-of-the-art analysis-based techniques, \tamer~\cite{tamer} and \dthree~\cite{d3}, by saving \saveEffortAvgPercentageTamer and \saveEffortAvgPercentageDthree of the human effort on average to identify the same number of unique bugs, respectively.
 Additionally, results from RQ3 confirm that the approach remains largely effective with unminimized test programs, thus providing a valuable alternative when effective test input minimization is unavailable.
 RQ4 confirms the practical efficiency of our approach.

 Our study demonstrates that the bisection-based approach is a promising alternative to existing analysis-based techniques for compiler bug deduplication, releasing the task from the excessive complexity and limited generality.
+Our study emphasizes the importance of re-evaluating simple techniques before resorting to more elaborate solutions.
 Overall, this paper makes the following contributions: \begin{itemize}[leftmargin=*]

 \item We conduct the first systematic study on the practical feasibility, including effectiveness, generality, and efficiency, of employing bisection for compiler bug deduplication.

 \item Based on our study findings, we propose \proj, a bisection-based bug deduplication approach, which combines the bisection results with the bug-triggering optimizations to provide effective bug deduplication.